geugenm/polaris/docs/using/getting_started_with_polaris.md

 $ pip install polaris-ml --use-feature=2020-resolver
 ```

+**Note:** Various things will break if there is any whitespace in the full path to your virtualenv.
+Here are some example of paths that will not work:

+* `/home/jdoe/My Development Stuff/polaris/.venv`
+* `/mnt/C/Jane Doe/dev/polaris/.venv`

 ## Advanced: Installing the latest version of Polaris

 We push new releases to PyPi as appropriate, but work is continuing on Polaris all the time.
 If you want to try out the very latest features (and help us with bug reports :grinning:), you can do that like so: